Update: Pirates not Leaving the Caribbean

 Why did the case fail?

 When the judge made the recent ruling on the case, he called the intention of Dallas Buyers Club filmmakers “wholly unrealistic”.
 The first of it’s kind, the case was trying to respond to growing culture of torrenting, and it’s implications on the film industry.
 However, the ruling demonstrates that tracking suspected pirates and demanding they pay for infringement is not a feasible response to the torrenting crisis.
-The case sheds light on various flaws in this proposed solution to torrenting crisis, such as the reliability of the IP information or ethical ramifications of speculative invoicing.
+The case sheds light on various flaws in this proposed solution to the torrenting crisis, such as the reliability of the IP information or ethical ramifications of speculative invoicing.
 For film makers desperately trying to prevent the film industry from having the same fate as it’s cousin, the music industry, a more appropriate response to the torrenting crisis must be devised.
-For now, seeders and leechers can continue to sail the high seas ready to invade the next hollywood blockbuster.
+For now, seeders and leechers can continue to sail the high seas ready to invade the next Hollywood blockbuster.

 Let us know your thoughts on the Dallas Buyers Club saga by tagging us #lawpath or @lawpath.